 We offer you support

-- Material to prepare your project description
+- Materials for your project description

-- Notes for the implementation phase
+- Important for the implementation phase

 For an easy start